svkucheryavski/mdatoolsm/README.md

 for example to _Documents/MATLAB_ or _Documents/MATLAB/Toolboxes_.
 Open the folder in MATLAB environment and run `install.m` script, which will do the rest.

-If you upgrade from previous version, run `uninstall` on the old version first, then remove old folder, unzip the new version and follow the instructions above.
+If you upgrade from previous version, run `uninstall` on the old version first (it will clear the path list and remove folder with toolbox), then unzip the new version and follow the instructions above.

 ## Bug reports and suggestions ##